"

 It was April 1957.
 The entire city of Phoenix was embroiled in a battle over the future design of the State Capitol.
 At the center of the dispute was Wright himself, whose unsolicited proposal dominated conversation and media coverage and divided neighbors and family members for much of the year.
 For the architect, it was a gift to the people of his adopted home state, but following months of public contention, his visionary plans never made it off the drawing board.

-• 2 points for every non-count noun and proper noun
+• 2 points for every proper noun (not part of compound)

 b.
 Come up with new euphemisms for 5 things that are not normally referred to with euphemisms, and ask another person to try to guess what they mean.